-Fees and commission are generally recognised on an accrual basis when the service has been provided.
+Fees and commissions are generally recognised on an accrual basis when the service has been provided.
+Loan origination fees, which have a high probability of being drawn down, are deferred (together with related direct costs) and recognised as an adjustment to the effective interest yield on the loan.
 Fees and commission arising from origination, negotiating, or participating in the negotiation of a transaction for a third party, such as the acquisition of loans, shares or other securities or the purchase or sale of businesses, are recognised on completion of the underlying transaction.
 Portfolio and other management advisory and service fees are recognised based on the applicable service contracts, usually on a time-apportioned basis.
 Asset management fees related to investment funds are recognised rateably over the period the service is provided.
 The same principle is applied for wealth management, financial planning and custody services that are continuously provided over an extended period of time.